 With this type of backup, a backup-subdirectory might contain 10 versions of the same file; each dated.

-Because this backup only backs-up 'changed' files, it is a faster backup.
-But because the generational-files "intermingle" in the same folder, recovering an entire folder is messier.
+Because this backup only backs-up 'changed' files, it is faster.
+But because the generational-files "intermingle" in the same folder, recovering an entire folder is messy.
 This is really meant for small-volume recovery.
 Use this for "transactional backups" -- small data-folders with volatile files -- word processing documents, spreadsheets, and the like.

-Added benefits: If a file is deleted from the original (Source) drive, older versions of the file remain in the backup-set and can be manually recovered.
-In other words, older generations of the file remain "forever" in the backup.
+Added benefits: If a file is deleted from the original (Source) drive, older versions of the file remain in the backup-set and can still be recovered.
+In other words, older generations of the file remain forever in the backup.

-Zipped backups are full-backups (no #generations), but the entire folder is backed-up as a ZIP file.
-The Zip backup is typically used for OneDrive/GDrive/AWS backups and the zip-files take obviously less space and less time to transmit.
+Zipped backups are full-backups (no #generations).
+Each folder is backed-up as a single ZIP file, one ZIP per subfolder.
+Typically use this for OneDrive/GDrive/AWS backups.
+Compressed ZIPs obviously take less space and less time to transmit.

 For example: